mgeide/udacity_dsnd/LANL/README.md

 2017 LANL Unified Host and Network data set: https://csr.lanl.gov/data/2017.html

-This work$ is motivated by: (i) the need for cyber security analytics to incorporate contextual information early into the process verse being joined in during manual triaging, and (ii) a concern that valuable latent features remain hidden or unused by security analytics.
+This work is motivated by: (i) the need for cyber security analytics to incorporate contextual information early into the process verse being joined in during manual triaging, and (ii) a concern that valuable latent features remain hidden or unused by security analytics.
 I explore the following questions:

 * What are some features we can add into WinEvents and methods of engineering them?
 * Can we reduce dimensionality and learn from feature weights of the principal components?